Mentor Program: Undergrad QA2

 Q. I am just starting out in anthropology and am very interested in making it my career in the future, but the school I’m currently going to only offers it as a minor.
 I am looking for some general information on good schools that offer bachelors and post-graduate degrees in anthropology.
 I am looking for some tips on how to figure out exactly what I want to do with the anthropology degree and how to get there in the best possible way.

 A. There are undergraduate programs offering majors in anthropology at universities and colleges in every state.
 At this point much will depend on your options and flexibility, in terms of what you can afford and how far you can move.
 You can start by searching the websites of universities and colleges you know about and can see what they offer in anthropology.
 You can ask about these in your department or from career counselors.
-In general, you will want to avoid programs in which there are only a very few faculty in anthropology, mainly because you won’t have the breadth of course offerings and number of fellow student majors that somewhat larger programs provide.
+In general, you will want to avoid programs in which there are only a very few faculty in anthropology, mainly because you won’t have the breadth of course offerings and number of fellow student majors that larger programs can provide.
 If you are uncertain of your focus within anthropology, a larger program will also give you the most opportunities to explore.